markrebec/gisture/README.md

 ### Configuration

-Gisture uses the [github_api](http://peter-murach.github.io/github/) gem to load gists, and passes through a couple configuration options (mostly around authentication).
-You can configure these options and any other gisture options using `Gisture.configure` with a block wherever appropriate for your project (for example in a rails config initializer).
+Gisture uses the [github_api](http://peter-murach.github.io/github/) gem to load gists, and passes through a subset of configuration options, mostly around authentication.
+You can configure these options and all other gisture options using `Gisture.configure` with a block wherever is appropriate for your project (for example in a rails config initializer).
 Below is an example along with list of all gisture config options and their defaults.

 ```ruby
 Gisture.configure do |config|